ryanhamilton/questdb.io/blog/2023-04-20-explain-basic-scans.md

 ) timestamp (timestamp) PARTITION BY DAY WAL;
 ```

-## Table scan
+## Frame scan

-As the name suggests, table scan scans all table rows.
-Since QuestDB's storage
-model is column-based, the amount of data to read depends on the columns used in
-the query.
-It might be a single column/small percentage of table data or all
-columns/whole table data.

 <Banner
-  alt="Table forward scan."
+alt="Frame scan."
 height={433}
 src="/img/blog/2023-04-20/frame_scan.svg"
 width={650}
 />

-Table scans may occur in two directions: forward or backward.
+Frame scan, also known as Full Table Scan, reads all table rows.
+Since QuestDB's storage
+model is column-based, the amount of data to read depends on the columns used in the query.
+A query that :
+- selects all columns - amount to traditional Full Table Scan
+- selects a single/a few columns from a wide table - might read just a few percent of table's data.

-Forward scans start at the first row of the oldest partition and stop at the
+Frame forward scans start at the first row of the oldest partition and stop at the
-last row of the latest one.
+last row of the latest one .
 Differentiating between forward and backward scans
 only makes sense for tables with a designated timestamp because they store data
 in that timestamp order.
-For tables without any designated timestamp, the scan
+For tables without designated timestamp, the scan
-direction doesn't make a difference because there's no predictable order to
+direction is not important because there's no predictable order to data.
-data.

 Let's look at a simple `SELECT` statement: